smartdevicelink/sdl_app_library_guides/docs/Getting Started/Understanding Permissions/index.md

 ```
 !@

 The previous snippet will give a quick generic status for all permissions together.
-However, if you want to get a more detailed result about the status of every permission or parameter in the group, you can use the @![iOS]`statusesOfRPCPermissions:`!@@![java, javaSE, javaEE]`getStatusOfPermissions`@! method.
+However, if you want to get a more detailed result about the status of every permission or parameter in the group, you can use the @![iOS]`statusesOfRPCPermissions:`!@@![java, javaSE, javaEE]`getStatusOfPermissions`!@ method.

 @![iOS]
 ```objc